praneethsonu/aws-serverless-geoserver-infrastructure/How to get started/1. Set up infrastructure/README.md

-# Set up infrastructure

-In this section:

-- A Virtual Private Cloud (VPC) and create Security Groups.
-- A PostgreSQL database using Amazon RDS.
-- An Amazon Elastic File System (EFS) for shared storage.
-- An administration server to allow you to perform database setup tasks.
-- Security groups that will control access to the database and shared storage.

 # Set up a Virtual Private Cloud (VPC)

 1. Open the VPC console by typing VPC in the search bar at the top of the screen.
 Click the VPC title in the search results.